Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *e) The Task Force Detachment members known as "Nothing To See Here" reserve the right to request any Nova Corporation Member or Security Corporation Member, except for Classification - O or higher, to drop any NTSH weaponry currently in their possession.
 This order must be followed, if not followed the infractor may be terminated or presented to Regulation Department for punishment.*

-*f) Security Personnel internally ranking “Senior Guard” and above reserve the right to request Nova Corporation personnel, except for of Classification - O and over, to drop any SC weaponry in their possession with reason.
+*f) Security Personnel internally ranking “Senior Guard” and above reserve the right to request Nova Corporation personnel, except for of Classification - O and over, to drop any SC weaponry in their possession with reason.*

+*g) The following weapons are forbidden to be used/carried by any Corporation Personnel with the exception of authorized Combative wPersonnel, and any Corporation Personnel will be ordered to respawn, else risk being designated “Kill on Sight”: Any weapon that may only be obtained via commands, Any experimental/anomalous weapons, Nova Dominion weaponry, Flamethrowers, RPG-7's and Miniguns.*

 7) A Corporation Personnel designated “Kill on Sight” may be terminated in any condition by any Corporation Personnel.